conda-forge/cfep/cfep-13.md

 1. Each feedstock is provisioned with a secret key that is only known to the maintainers of that feedstock and the core team.
-These keys will be kept in a private repo with only core members having write access.
+These keys will be kept in a private repo with only core members having read and write access.
 This key will be pushed to the CI providers for that repo as well.
 2. Feedstock creation will move to a separate process in order to secure the keys associated with our CI provider accounts and to securely register outputs of feedstocks.